Lifespark-Technologies/Infomed/README.md

 6. Run `useful_scripts/install_dependencies.sh`.
 This will require root access.
 If you have installed Docker, then this will also set up the Postgres Docker container, with the username and password `user001` and `123456789` respectively.
 7. Run `useful_scripts/deploy.sh`, which if you open the file, will run `npm run dev` which runs Webpack and Babel to generate a `main.js` in `frontend/static/frontend/`, which is what the Python server serves to the user.
 This can be done manually or by running this script.
 This script also copies the `infomed/example.env` into `infomed/.env`, which is sufficient, but SHOULD NOT BE USED WHEN DEPLOYED IN PRODUCTION.
 That file contains the database username, password, and secret keys which SHOULD BE CHANGED before we deploy.
+To do so, copy `infomed/example.env` into `infomed/.env` and modify manually the `.env` file.
 8. After you have completed the previous steps, you can test subsequent iterations just by running `python manage.py runserver`.